The method for fitness assessment

 Your client’s fitness score is marked with the yellow dot.
 For example, the figure on the right shows a fitness score of a regularly exercising person.
 His wellness level of 6 is average among the general population.
 However, his adaptability level of 2 is above the average, closer to athletic levels.

 Interpreting test results

 The fitness assessment with Fitness Score device can detect any of these conditions that adversely affect the client’s performance and fitness level.
-In both overtrained and undertrained persons see the fitness score is significantly reduced and are shifted towards the bottom right-hand corner as shown on the pictures below.
-THE MARKERS OF OVERTRAINING At the early stages overtraining is typically marked by a reduction of the wellness level with the retention of normal adaptability level.
-At the exhaustion stage, the reduction of the wellness level is usually accompanied by a significant reduction in adaptability.
-The figures on the right show an athlete’s response to over-training.
+In both over-trained and under-trained persons see the fitness score is significantly reduced and are shifted towards the bottom right-hand corner as shown on the pictures above.
+THE MARKERS OF OVER-TRAINING At the early stages over-training is typically marked by a reduction of the Functional capacity level with the retention of normal adaptability level.
+At the exhaustion stage, the reduction of the functional capacity level is usually accompanied by a significant reduction in adaptability.
+The figures above show an athlete’s response to over-training.
 You can compare his fitness scores at his normal state, at the early stage of over-training and at the state of exhaustion.

 Detecting effect of other factors

-A reduced fitness score can also reflect a client’s response to other common factors such as stress at work or in other aspects of life, and even to increased alcohol or coffee consumption.
-Compare the fitness results of the same person before and after alcohol consumption:
+A reduced fitness score can also reflect a client’s response to other common factors such as stress at work or in other aspects of life, and even to increased alcohol or coffee consumption as well as some intim activity.
+Compare the fitness results of the same person before and after alcohol consumption below: